-The rules governing children in entertainment covers children who take part in 'performances', including all broadcast/theatre performances, child photography and modelling.
+The rules governing children taking part in entertainment cover broadcast and theatre performances, child photography and modelling.

 Some performances may not require a licence.
 If you think you do not require a licence then you must apply for an exemption.

 Do I need a licence or an exemption?

 You must apply for a licence for a performance when:

 - It is in a licensed premises or in a registered club.